NYPL/engineering-general/standards/alerting.md

 1. Click `Services` dropdown menu from the top navigation and choose `Simple Notification Service` under the category of `Messaging`.

-2. Click `Create topic` on the page, and named your topic following the naming conventions from the previous paragraph.
+2. Click `Create topic` on the page, and name your topic following the naming conventions from the previous paragraph.
 And then create the topic.

 3. You should be on `Topic details` page now.
 In `Subscription` section, click `Create subscription`.
-In the `Protocol` dropdown menu, choose the method you want to recieve the notification, generally we use `Email.` Then, in the `Endpoint` field, enter the email address.
+In the `Protocol` dropdown menu, choose the method you want to recieve the notifications.
+Generally we use `Email.` Then, in the `Endpoint` field, enter your email address.
 Finally, click `Create subscription`.

 #### Alarm